jakobhviid/BigDataCourseExercises/lectures/01/README.md

 #### The kubeconfig file

 You will receive a kubeconfig file before starting on lecture 1.
 Your personal config file will be shared by email and is needed to access the Kubernetes cluster.

+The kubeconfig file is located in the `~/.kube` directory in your home directory.
+The file is named `config` and is used by default when running the `kubectl` command.
 The kubeconfig file contains the necessary information to connect to the cluster and authenticate with it.
 The file is used by the `kubectl` CLI to connect to the cluster.

+**Task**: Please update the `~/.kube/config` file with the provided content.

+**Note**: You are able to specify the kubeconfig file to use by using the `--kubeconfig` flag.

 #### Wrap up